-SPI-COMPATIBLE 3-WIRE SERIAL BUS (DIS = 0)
+SPI COMPATIBLE 3-WIRE SERIAL BUS (DIS = 0)

-The AD5263 contains a 3-wire SPI-compatible digital interface (SDI, $\overline{\text{CS}}$, and CLK).
+The $\overline{AD5263}$ contains a 3-wire SPI compatible digital interface (SDI, \overline{CS} , and CLK).
 The 10-bit serial word must be loaded with address bits A1 and A0, followed by the data byte, MSB first.
-The format of the word is shown in the Serial Data-Word Format section and bit map.
+The format of the word is shown in Table 4.

 The positive-edge sensitive CLK input requires clean transitions to avoid clocking incorrect data into the serial input register.

 Standard logic families work well.
 If mechanical switches are used for product evaluation, they should be debounced by a flip-flop or other suitable means.
-When \overline{CS} is low, the clock loads data into the serial register on each positive clock edge (see Figure 40).
+When \overline{CS} is low, the clock loads data into the serial register on each positive clock edge (see Figure 39).

-Table 7.
+Table 9.
 AD5263 Address Decode Table